Kurogami88/DeviserGo/README.md

-# Deviser
+# DeviserGo

-Deviser is a database and quick basic project setup in GO aimed to effectively create your backend API in minutes.
+DeviserGo is a database and quick basic project generator written in Golang aimed to effectively create your backend API in minutes.

 ## Requirements